StudySoup

-StudySoup is a digital learning marketplace that allows the purchase and sale of academic content, such as course notes, study guides, and tutoring services.
+StudySoup is a digital learning marketplace that provides the purchase and sale of academic content, such as course notes, study guides, and tutoring services.

 Background

-Sieva Kozinsky, an environmental studies graduate from UC Santa Barbara, had difficulty concentrating because of the speed of the lecture and lack of supportive academic resources.
-Kozinsky, along with Jeff Silverman, started StudySoup in 2014 to source academic support and provide a means for students to earn money while in school.
+Sieva Kozinsky, an environmental studies graduate from UC Santa Barbara, got the idea for the company while he was a student, after finding it difficult to take notes fast enough to keep up with lectures.
+Kozinsky, along with Jeff Silverman, started StudySoup in 2014 to source academic support through peer-to-peer learning and provide a means for students to earn money while in school.